christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 - topic : same topic as before, send a timestamp before disconnecting
 - qos : 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is only received once)
-- retained: boolean indicating whether the message must be retained by the server
+- retained : boolean indicating whether the message must be retained by the server
-- payload: message to publish under the subject
+- payload : message to publish under the subject

 ## Intervention and Adaptation of the K-Means algorithm
 ### What is Kmeans?